dermesser/docs/docs/security/using-certificate-authorities-with-ssh.md

-On top of this, you can set the `AuthorizedPrincipalsFile` option to the path of a file that contains valid principals.
-If you set it to one file, e.g. `/etc/ssh/authorized_principals`, any certificate with a principal that appears in that file is able to log in to *any* account.
+On top of this, you can set the `AuthorizedPrincipalsFile` option to the path of a file that contains valid principals of your certificate.
+If you set it to one file, e.g.
+`/etc/ssh/authorized_principals`, any certificate with a principal that appears in that file is able to log in to *any* account; for example, if you create a file with

+    superroot

+and use it as `AuthorizedPrincipalsFile`, then anyone with a certificate signed by your CA that contains the principal `superroot` will be able to sign in to *any* account!

 However, you can also set the option to a path like `%h/.ssh/principals`; `%h` will be replaced by the home directory of the user that someone tries to log in as.
 Based on this, you can create a